paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 ## § 2658.
 Annual report and certification on status of security of atomic energy defense facilities
 **(a) Report and certification on nuclear security enterprise**

-(1) Not later than September 30 of each year, the Administrator shall submit to the Secretary of Energy—
+(1) Not later than September 30 of each even-numbered year, the Administrator shall submit to the Secretary of Energy—

   (A) a report detailing the status of security at facilities holding Category I and II quantities of special nuclear material that are administered by the Administration; and